-- You need to spend the 14 days before you depart in either Australia or New Zealand.
-Note that you are able to visit each country for any length of time and are not required to stay for 14 days.
+- You need to spend the 14 full days before your date of departure in either Australia or New Zealand.

 - You are not waiting for the results of a COVID-19 test taken in the past 14 days.

-- You must answer questions about your health at departure — you will not be able to travel if you have COVID-19 symptoms.
+You must answer questions about your health at departure — you will not be able to travel if you have COVID-19 symptoms.
 You will be asked these questions at the check-in kiosk.